COVID-19

 COVID-19 Vaccination

-The COVID-19 vaccine offers excellent protection from severe illness and hospitalization.
+The COVID-19 vaccine offers excellent protection from severe illness and hospitalization and is one of the best ways to protect yourself and loved ones from COVID and its complications.
 Vaccine protection decreases over time, so it is important to stay up to date with your COVID-19 vaccine.
 COVID-19 vaccines are updated to give you the best protection from the currently circulating strains.
-You can find information about the latest COVID-19 vaccine at vaccines.gov.

 2025-2026 COVID-19 Vaccine

-Benton County Health Services (BCHS) currently has no COVID-19 vaccines in stock through our primary care providers or in our public health immunization program.
+Benton County Health Services (BCHS) currently has COVID-19 vaccines in stock through our primary care providers and in our public health immunization program.
 The BCHS/OSU Pharmacy does not provide immunizations.
-We will update you as soon as vaccines are available.
+Please call one of our Community Health Centers or our Public Health Immunization Clinic at 541-766-6835 to schedule an appointment for you or your family.

 - Your regular medical provider.